top of page

 Studies on Rucking, Tabbing and Loaded Marches.
 From Singapore and Around the World.

 If you are interested in rucking, aka tabbing (in British English, although this is commonly rucking at speed), it can be worthwhile to read some the studies behind the activity.
-Not surprisingly, the data comes from various militaries around the world.
+Not surprisingly, much of the the data comes from various military studies.
+Be sure to read the papers, especially the detailed Discussion sections, rather than simply the (limited) Conclusions, as shared below.

 If you are interested in other rucking related articles: how to start, the gear required, hydration etc, please read here.